 Goals of UAM

-UAM may be viewed as the merging of (a modified subset of) The Zachman Framework, Model Driven Architecture (MDA), Business Process Model and Notation (BPMN), the Unified Modeling Language (UML), and other standards into a complete set of modeling languages along with a methodology that addresses the following:
+UAM may be viewed as the merging of (a modified subset of) The Zachman Framework, Model Driven Architecture (MDA), Business Process Model and Notation (BPMN), the Unified Modelling Language (UML), and other standards into a complete set of modelling languages along with a methodology that addresses the following:

 - Separation of concerns into twelve viewpoints (models);

 - Standardized and interrelated viewpoints;